-Life insurance coverage is extremely easy to buy, but it can be daunting to find the right policy first.
+Life insurance coverage is extremely easy to buy, but it can be daunting to find the right policy first, especially finding high risk life insurance.

 With new life insurance products hitting the market from hundreds of life insurance carriers, who could possibly know which kind of insurance they really need?